alesr/alesr.github.io/_posts/2024-07-15-docker-build.md

 ### The Old Days’ Approach: Setting Up the Entire Process

-In the old days, in order to compule a run a Go application during the Docker image build would included the sintallation of all necessary tools and dependencies to compile the source code, run it, and clean up.
+In the old days, in order to compile and a run a Go application during the Docker image build would included the sintallation of all necessary tools and dependencies to compile the source code, run it, and clean up.

 Here’s a simple example of how that looks: